-Carrie Trimpe focuses her practice on estate planning, including wills, trusts, and powers of attorney, probate and trust administration, probate and trust litigation, and general civil litigation.
+Carrie Trimpe focuses her practice on estate planning, including wills, trusts, and powers of attorney, probate and trust administration, and probate and trust litigation.
 She serves clients using a holistic approach, examining all angles and options to determine the best course of action for each client’s unique circumstances.

 Her services include developing and drafting estate plans based on client goals and expectations and assisting with trust funding and titling issues.
 She also assists clients with probate and trust administration including probating estates, assisting with the management and administration of trusts, and representing clients in connection with trust and estate disputes.

 Carrie takes the time to fully inform her clients of their rights and responsibilities under the law and the options available to them so that they can make informed decisions.
 She often assists individuals during challenging or unsettling times and works diligently to help them achieve the best possible outcome.

 Carrie also has experience representing business clients, including owners of closely-held family businesses, in corporate law matters.
 She has represented corporate clients in connection with business formation and organizational issues, drafting and reviewing transactional documents, advising on legal compliance, and advising on business succession planning, among other areas.

 Carrie graduated in the top 5% of her class at Western Michigan University Thomas M. Cooley Law School.
 While in law school, she earned several academic honors, including the Leadership Achievement Award and Jurisprudence Awards in Evidence, Scholarly Writing, Pretrial Skills, and Appellate Advocacy.
 Carrie was also a national competitor at the Stetson University College of Law National Pretrial Competition.